NEU-IDKE/S-DBpedia/README.md

 > dataset available: https://doi.org/10.5281/zenodo.7431612

-## How to use these data for knowledge graph completion tasks?
+## How to use these data for spatial knowledge graph completion tasks?

 We conduct link prediction experiments on all datasets using three models: **TransE**, **DistMult**, and **ConvE**.
 We have provided detailed experimental use cases.

-The experimental code and related instructions can be viewed at [README](./Code/README.md) under `Code/`. the configurations for each of the models are given in the `Code/` diectory.
+The experimental code and related instructions can be viewed at [README](./Code/README.md) under `Code/`.
+The configurations for each of the models are given in the `Code/` diectory.

 ## Others